MARKTHERENCE/Amplex-MK-Presets/README.md

 - Marshall JMP Super Bass 100w 1992
 - Marshall 200 1978 "Bass"
 - Orange Terror Bass
-- Secondary Bass (loosely based on the Sunn Beta series)
 - Sovtek MIG-500 "Bassov Blues Boy"

+## Original Designs
+- MTA'02
+  - inspired by PRS MT15
+- Secondary Bass/Lead
+  - loosely based on the Sunn Beta amp series
+- Violet Delta Fuzz
+  - loosely based on the V2 "Violet" Rams Head Big Muff Pi pedal
+- Weighty Steel
+  - loosely based on the Boss HM-2 Heavy Metal pedal

 # Troubleshooting
 There are a few notable bugs that may cause Amplex to work or sound as intended.
 The ones mentioned below are the most prominent ones.